 Alongside the standard versions of Let’s Go, Pikachu! and Let’s Go, Eevee! two special editions also containing a Poké Ball Plus are available for pre-order now, and will set you back $100.
 If you order them directly from The Pokémon Company, you will get a keychain plush of either Pikachu or Eevee, as well.

-If you don’t own a Nintendo Switch yet, a console bundle is also available.
+If you don’t own a Nintendo Switch yet, a.
 The bundle contains a digital copy of the game, a Poké Ball Plus, and a specially themed Switch console and dock.
 The dock and console both contain images of the two Pokémon, while the Joy-Con controllers are colored yellow and brown.
 The same console and dock are included regardless of the version you purchase.